 The survey overview dashboard is accessible by default for every super admin, (survey) admin, and survey owner.
 Additional visibility rights for the overview dashboard for managers or employees can be customized via 'visibility' in the respective survey settings.
 If certain filters or views are disabled for managers or employees, these visibility restrictions will also apply to the overview dashboard.

 Please note: 'Multi' refers to multiple-choice analytics.
 Depending on the types of questions you may ask, some demographics may be revealed through multiple-choice questions, which not all managers should not be able to see.
-Therefore, you can use this filter to allow or restrict managers to have access to multiple-choice analytics for specific surveys.
+Therefore, you can use this filter to allow or restrict managers' access to multiple-choice analytics for specific surveys.

 For further information regarding access and visibility rights in surveys, please click here.